srackham/drake/README.md

 Create and register a task.

 - `name` is a unique task name.
-- `prereqs` is an array of prerequisite task names i.e. the names of tasks to be run prior to executing the task action function.
+- `prereqs` is an array of prerequisite task names.
+Prerequisites can be Normal task names, File task names, file paths or globs (wildcards).
 - `action` is an optional function (`type Action = (this: Task) => any;`) that is run if the task is selected for execution.